James Flynn (academic): Early life and education

 Flynn was a lifelong competitive runner who ran for his high school and college and earned six US running medals over the course of his life.

 In the 1950s, Flynn earned a scholarship to the University of Chicago, where he originally intended to study pure mathematics or theoretical physics "because they seemed to pose the most difficult problems to solve", but ended up studying moral and political philosophy, a field with more practical applications.

 An "ardent democratic socialist" and "man of the left" throughout his life, Flynn joined the Socialist Party of America in college and, after graduating, became a civil rights activist.

-While working on his doctorate, he was political action co-chairman for the university branch of the NAACP, where he worked on its social housing initiatives.
+While working on his doctorate in politics and moral philosophy, he was political action co-chairman for the university branch of the NAACP, where he worked on its social housing initiatives.

-His doctorate dissertation was entitled, "Ethics and the Modern Social Scientist."
+His doctorate dissertation was titled, "Ethics and the Modern Social Scientist."

 He met his wife, an attorney whose family was active in the Communist Party USA, at a protest against segregation at Glen Echo Park in Maryland.

 He was 26 years old at the time, and she was 17.
 His wife said that Flynn "ticked the entire list of qualities I wanted in a husband and which I had written down in my diary at the age of 15": he was tall, smart, funny, held left-wing political views, could stand up to her mother, and had a job with a pension.
 She proposed to him three times: he declined the first two times due to her young age before accepting the third proposal.

 They named their eldest son, Oxford University maths professor Victor Flynn, after socialist Eugene Victor Debs.